 Indeed, on a largely tree-lined golf course, it’s hard to imagine a seasoned architect would have placed such a proliferation of fairway-impeding obstacles.
 Thirteen holes at Kittansett feature some sort of deep cross bunker or bank of mounding perpendicular to play.
 The corridors are naturally ample.
 Yet hardy stands of white pine, oak, cedar and tupelo frame the inland holes, creating a extremely stout test when it comes to driving the ball — between the trees, over and around these myriad crossing features, and amid a random collection of chocolate drops.

 Here and there these oversized Kisses (more like chocolate-covered cherries really) reside on a hole’s periphery, seemingly without purposes.
 Other times they come off quite strategically.
-The two that stand sentinel on either side of the somewhat lunar 16th fairway appear to frame the target but are actually 50 yards short of the green, seriously messing with a visiting’s depth perception.
+The two that stand sentinel on either side of the somewhat lunar 16th fairway appear to frame the target but are actually 50 yards short of the green, seriously messing with a visitor’s depth perception.
 “They had to put the rocks somewhere,” Demmer says with a smile and a shrug.

 Because of the ever-present winds perhaps, Hood’s design rarely calls for forced carries into the greens themselves.
 The oft-photographed 3rd, a pitch across an ocean inlet to a green surrounded by beach sand, is the notable exception.
 More often the cross hazards come earlier in the golf hole.
 At 16, for example.
 On the 424-yard 6th, three staggered lines of cross-mounding jut in from the left (the last sits 220 yards from the back tee).
 A similar trio is reprised at the wonderful, short par-4 10th, where the hazards are reasonably cleared with a long-iron or fairway wood — mind games notwithstanding.